judka-uriel/uriel-book/uriel_en.md

 stronger evil inclinations.  <!-- And the power of rabbis corrupts as well. -->

 Unsurprisingly, monarchists and communists are at the very bottom of the
-diagram: in one case a tsar rules, and in the other — the Communist Party.
+diagram: in one case a czar rules, and in the other — the Communist Party.
 Notably, over the past 20 years while maintaining authoritarianism, China has moved from the lower left corner away from communism through nationalism (with suppression of national minorities) to the lower right.
 And Russia